| RUSSIAN |

 3. Compression quality could seriously depend on coding parameters.

-Most of the people do not think about it (codec author should think about everything), but codecs have many parameters, that sometimes can seriously affect quality (for the same file size).
-First of all, these are bitrate strategy parameters, especially selection between "quality-based" and "bitrate-based" modes.
+Most people don't think about coding parameters, blaming it on the developers.
+Most codecs have many settings that can seriously affect quality First of all, these are bitrate strategy parameters, especially selection between "quality-based" and "bitrate-based" modes.
 After that prefiltration parameters play a role.
-For example, deinterlacing (because some movies were compressed with MPEG4 in interlaced mode), denoising (noise reduction), deflicking ( removal of effect) and so on.
-There are parameters of key frame frequence, B-frame mask, control of prefiltering dependence from movie. etc. That means that if you have A and B codecs of approximately equal quality, you can switch one codec's mode to maximum performance, and second codec mode to maximum quality and receive two movies of equal size, but unequal quality.
+For example, deinterlacing (because some movies were compressed with MPEG4 in interlaced mode), denoising (noise reduction), deflicking (removal of effect) and so on.
+There are parameters of key frame frequence, B-frame mask, control of prefiltering dependence from movie. etc. Here it is even easier to manipulate the results of a comparison of two codecs by simply optimizing the parameters of one of them.
 One can even put both movies on his site so everyone could see the difference (like some companies do) :-).
 In that case fact that one codec worked 10 times slower than another somehow becomes lost - why the people (and journalist) should to know such uninteresting information?
-In that case source sequence could not be found ( due o size, for sure), and coding parameters are unknown (and now you know why).
+In that case source sequence could not be found ( due to size, for sure), and coding parameters are unknown (and now you know why).
 Really there are many more delicate ways to receive "advantage" and even real advantage - for example there are no criteria to determine how frame skipping is significant for perception.
 But these methods are most common.
 So, if you study "fooling" methods, you could see that sufficiently large testing is required for correct comparison.
 As a minimum it is important to compare sequences with different characteristic on different bitrates, while using integral (average) quality characteristics throughout the sequence.
 So, let us wish you successful detailed comparison.

 Good luck!

-Quality fall in one of the bitrate in this codec, because it has error in rate control.
+Quality fall in one of the bitrates on this codec, because of the rate control error.

 MSU video codecs comparisons resources: